Mostafa-Annur/Mostafa-Annur/README.md

 - 👯 I’m looking to collaborate on **Computer Vision and Image Processing related research**

-- 👨‍💻 All of my projects are available at [https://sites.google.com/view/mostafaannur/home](https://sites.google.com/view/mostafaannur/home)
+- 👨‍💻 All of my projects descriptions are available at [https://sites.google.com/view/mostafaannur/home](https://sites.google.com/view/mostafaannur/home)

 - 📫 How to reach me **mostafaannur@gmail.com**